 The Federal Information Processing Standard Publication 140-2 (FIPS 140-2) is a U.S. government computer security standard that is used to approve cryptographic modules.
 Opengear appliances operating in FIPS mode provide FIPS 140-2 level one compliance by utilizing FIPS validated OpenSSL 3.0.8 cryptographic library while in FIPS mode.

 Note: The default provider is 3.0.10, however, the FIPS provider remains on 3.0.8 in release 23.10.4.
-See the example of list providers later in this topic under the section "Verify that FIPS is Enabled" on page 157.
+See the example of list providers in Verify that FIPS is enabled.